Ungaretti/ungaretti.github.io/index.md

 3 - Unpack Notepad++ in this folder.

-4 - Download RED and unpack it in this same folder.
+4 - Download RED <a href="http://www.red-lang.org/p/download.html"> HERE </a> and unpack it in this same folder.

 5 - Donload RED syntax highlight file from <a href="https://github.com/Ungaretti/Notepad-config-file-for-Red-Language"> HERE </a> .
 Use the download zip button.
-Unpack it in the RedIDE folder too.
+Unpack it somewhere and move the "Red-lang.xml" file to the RedIDE folder too.

 6 - I suggest you also create a "Programs" folder inside RedIDE.
 You will end up with something like this: